 The top is Canary wood to represent the parakeet we lost and the back is Magnolia, harvested here in the Lowcountry to represent something prehistoric from the Lowcountry that still endures.

-The Cabronita is already available and this double cut LP style will be ready in May 2025, priced around $700.
+The Cabronita is already available and this double cut LP style will be ready in May 2025, priced around $795.
 It has the coolest, sleekest wraparound bridge I've found so far (Gotoh) with matching black chrome tuners.
+This one is almost ready, but I don't have any newer pictures yet.

 I want you to love your guitar.
 That's why I put so much effort into the fretwork and setup.
 It should feel amazing.
 I want you to be able to play things you couldn't before.